 Double Room 4 may be snug, but it makes up in peaceful park views what it lacks in size.
 We challenge you not to fall for the Suite, a dove-grey nest with parquet floors and cheerful yellow curtains boasting a crystal chandelier, a spectacular marble bath tub and an imposing ceramic-tiled stove from the Fifties.
 All 12 of the individually decorated rooms are delightful, in fact, with tactile sheepskins, carefully picked artworks and hard-to-leave marble-and-brass bathrooms.

 If you don’t fancy a run along the local forest tracks, the basement gym is fully equipped with Technogym machines, a Pilates reformer and yoga mats; the hotel can also set you up with a personal trainer.
 Nothing soothes post-workout muscles like a traditional Swedish sauna: Ett Hem’s basement version sports a slab of hot stone to relax on and a vivifying pull-down bucket of ice-cold water.
-For head-to-toe indulgence, book a massage or beauty treatment using indulgent products from those clever apothecarists at Kiehl's.
+For head-to-toe indulgence, book a massage or beauty treatment using indulgent products.

 The weather can be temperamental; always carry a light waterpoof jacket.
 In the summer, don’t forget your swimsuit: the Stockholm Archipelago can make for blissful rural daytrips.